Modern Languages and Literatures

 LCTR 233: French Literature and Cinema

 (The Art of Adapting: French Literature and Cinema) This course, taught in English, compares French literary works, both historical and contemporary, and their cinematic adaptations.
 The course addresses whether the author's literary style is reflected in or displaced by the cinematic style of the film directors studied.
 Students pay attention to the translation across genres (literature to film), across language and culture (example of American remakes), and across history (a historical period depicted in a modern cinematic era).
 This course is discussion-based and acquaints students with cinematic terms used to interpret the genre.
 All readings, discussions, and assignments will be in English with an option for French majors to complete reading and writing in French.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective and Speaking Intensive.)

 cross listed: FREN 230, CINE 230